This post may contain affiliate links.

 If you’re looking for active things to do in Florence, you can climb up the 463 steps to the cupola.
 Apparently it’s a must-do activity in Florence.
 At least that’s what they tell me.
 Next time I’m going to do it.
 For sure.
 It’s one way to get a closer look at the Last Judgement.

-The Piazza del Duomo
+Explore the Piazza del Duomo

-Once you’ve left the Duomo, you’ll be back on the Piazza del Duomo and there are a few wonderful things to see here.
 Take a look at the Baptistry of San Giovanni, one of the oldest churches in Florence.
 Built between 1059 and 1128, it has a unique octagonal design.
-Particularly famous are its bronze doors with their gleaming religious panels.

 If you still have any energy left over, you can climb its 414 steps.